 (5) On the surface, Raila Odinga’s decision to withdraw from the October 26th Kenyan elections, and rerun triggered by his appeals to the supreme court, looks like political suicide.
 Yet a closer look at Kenyan electoral law shows it could be a smart long-term plan that would force new elections and allow for additional candidates and parties to be considered.

 (6) Liberia, and the rest of the world (especially the footballing world) seem eager to coronate George Weah, Africa’s only winner of the World Player of the Year award [and probably the greatest player the continent produced–Editor], as the country;’s next president.
-Weah finished ahead in the first of two rounds of presidential elections, but some on Twitter declared him President already.
+Weah finished ahead in the first of two rounds of presidential elections.
 The second, decisive, round will be next month.
 This election also happens to be the first time Liberians will manage a peaceful, democratic handing over of the presidency since 1944.

 (7) As more African countries do away with the need for visas for other African nationals, what would it take to rethink the mental borders we work with—and address the issues of xenophobia prevalent in many of our countries

 (8) The Premier of South Africa’s Western Cape province, Helen Zille,has called for militiary intervention, a la Rio in Brazil, to address the problem of gangs in Capetown.
 Does the comparison hold?

 (9) Prophet Shepherd, reputedly one of the 15 wealthiest men in Malawi, runs a ministry in Pretoria, South Africa.
 As preachers wield more influence outside of the church, it is fascinating to see how they see view their role in addressing big political issues.